LucaCtt/MLDM_Beatrice_Cotti/README.md

 Shoppers Purchasing Intention Data Set](https://archive.ics.uci.edu/ml/datasets/Online+Shoppers+Purchasing+Intention+Dataset).
 The instances of the dataset are imbalanced, so special care is needed.

+The full report can be found in the `report.pdf` file.

+# Contents

 We begin the study with a few basic classsifiers:
 - Decision Trees
 - K-Nearest Neighbor